LJPZebra/thesis_bg/readme.md

 The tracking of objects from video recordings is a problem that has gained much popularity in recent years.
-It is mostly due to its great potential, both in academics and for commercial and security applications.
-Examples include autonomous cars that can drive themselves, or the Airbus ATTOL project [@ATTOL] that allows fully automated take-off, landing, and taxiing of plane based solely on image analysis.
+It is mostly due to its great potential, both in academia and for commercial and security applications.
+Examples include autonomous cars that can drive themselves, or the Airbus ATTOL project [@ATTOL] that allows fully automated take-off, landing, and taxiing of planes based solely on image analysis.
 A large part of the research effort is focused on creating pedestrian recognition and tracking algorithms to automate the analysis of video surveillance data.
 Tracking is also widely used in movie